PoorHttp/PoorWSGI/doc/documentation.rst

                              headers={"Content-Type": "text/plain"},
                              status_code=NOT_FOUND)

-If you return just simple type, or tuple of arguments, PoorWSGI automatically call make_response function to create response for you.
+If you return just a simple type, or a tuple of arguments, PoorWSGI automatically calls the make_response function to create a response for you.

 .. code:: python